The Crisis Trap

 Let me explain

-In other words: people become the butterfly effect, trying to beat their wings in an attempt to cause hurricanes to shift world patterns.
+In other words: people become the butterfly effect, trying to beat their wings to cause hurricanes to shift world patterns.
 But this isn’t very efficient and often batters one’s wings to no avail.

 More importantly: The problem is that a person isn’t a butterfly yet.
 They are still in a cocoon of change, trying to shift and alter their life to be better.
 Dreaming they have wings when they are yet to form and come out.